 This is a very dog-friendly location and the estate encourages pet owner’s to bring their well behaved four-legged friends with them to enjoy the miles of beautiful walking trails and woodland areas.

 5. Barry’s Amusements

-For the older and more adventurous kids there are a selection of Roller Coasters, the Extreme Orbiter, and a Big Dipper all guaranteed to provide thrills and excitement.
+For the older and more adventurous kids, there is a selection of Roller Coasters, the Extreme Orbiter, and the Big Dipper all guaranteed to provide thrills and excitement.
 Souvenir photographs are available on a selection of the rides and the park is well appointed with all facilities that would be needed for a family day out.

 6. Bushmills Distillery

 It is true that the Irish are reputed to have more than usual amount of love for a wee tipple now and again.
-So,if you’d like to see how Bushmills whiskey is made then head along to the world renowned Bushmills Distillery in County Antrim.
-It has being in operation almost continuously since 1608 When King James I granted a licence to distill on the site, and it is the world’s oldest distillery.
+So, if you’d like to see how Bushmills whiskey is made then head along to the world-renowned Bushmills Distillery in County Antrim.
+It has to be in operation almost continuously since 1608 When King James I granted a license to distill on the site, and it is the world’s oldest distillery.

 In the late 1800s it was all but destroyed by a fire and then rebuilt soon after.
 Bushmills kept distilling their amber liquid, gaining notoriety through the early 1900s.
 Their name has even been included in the famous literary work ‘Ulysses’ by fellow Irishman James Joyce.
 In 2008 they celebrated their 400th year and are still continuing to produce their famous Bushmills brand whiskey today.